The ACT WorkKeys Test | Overview, Sample Questions & Test Prep [2024]

 The ACT National Career Readiness Certificate (NCRC) is a formal document that validates that you have the skills and abilities essential in the workplace.

-The NCRC is not just a way to amp up your resume, but it has become a mandatory requirement for applying to many colleges and educational programs as well as organizations and employers.
+The NCRC is not just a way to enhance your resume; it has become a mandatory requirement for applying to many colleges and educational programs, as well as organizations and employers.

 To gain the NCRC, you need to receive a score of 3 and above on the Applied Math, Graphic Literacy, and Workplace Documents sections of the test.